nuejs/nue/packages/www/docs/project-structure.md

 # Project structure
 Nue projects use a file-based routing system where your directory structure maps directly to your website's URLs.
-Understanding how Nue organizes files helps you build maintainable sites that scale from simple pages to complex applications.
+This guide covers how Nue organizes files and scales from simple pages to complex applications.

 ## How it works